Improved Robustness and Safety for Pre-Adaptation of Meta Reinforcement Learning with Prior Regularization: PEARL and the prior regularization term

-Most of the Meta-RL algorithms proposed in the literature focused on optimizing the performance adapting to specific tasks, but not treating the performance before adaptation as an important consideration.
-However, for some applications like robots and automated vehicles, any fatal mistakes are unacceptable, including the performance before adaptation.
-In this section, we'll explain details of our algorithm PEARL$^+$, which is a direct enhancement to PEARL which was an algorithm from the literature.
+Most of the Meta-RL algorithms proposed in the literature focused on optimizing the performance adapting to specific tasks, but did not explicitly consider the performance before adaptation.
+For some applications like robots and automated vehicles, any fatal mistakes are unacceptable, including before adaptation.
+In this section, we'll explain details of our algorithm PEARL$^+$, which is a direct enhancement to PEARL.

-In a meta learning configuration, the identical independent distribution assumption does not hold, so the policy trained in the traditional approach may not perform well depending on the prior assumption before adaptation with regard to the distribution shift.
-We propose to solve the problem by introducing a prior regularization term.
-The objective function is rewritten as:
+In PEARL's configuration, the prior over context variable $z$ is denoted as $z_0$, which is assumed to follow an identical independent distribution.
+However, this assumption does not hold for real tasks and environments.
+Since the previous formulation (Eq. \ref{eq:pearl-obj}) only optimizes on the posterior return, the policy trained in this way doesn't perform well under on the prior assumption before adaptation with regard to the distribution shift.
+We propose to solve the problem by introducing a prior regularization term, to calculate which we create a new Q-Network for state-action value estimation under the prior context assumption.

+The prior regularization is formulated as the expected return depending on the random context variable following the prior unit Gaussian distribution $p(\mathbf{z_0})$.
+The objective function of PEARL$^+$ can then be formulated as:

 where $\alpha>0$ is the trade-off coefficient.